 Not All Moisture Meters Have a Relative Mode

 While it’s important to use a moisture meter on drywall, not all moisture meters have a relative mode.
 Using a relative scale may be the easiest way to test.
 Having a meter read something that is not the correct moisture content for the drywall may be confusing.
 However, a relative mode may help the user remember the goal is to find the wettest areas.
 These wetter areas are where you need to focus to make sure that the drywall is dried out or replaced.
-Also, using a moisture meter can help a person trace down areas where water may be entering the structure.
+Also, using a digital moisture meter can help a person trace down areas where water may be entering the structure.

 The first thing you need to do is find out where the moisture in the drywall is located.
 Sometimes, there will be visible signs of moisture.
 These include discolored areas, a musty odor, or drywall that’s starting to crumble.
 These signs all indicate that there’s significant water damage to the drywall.